 His eyes go wide at the site of Annie.
 A white woman in these parts is an unheard of prize.
 His heavy flirtation becomes more aggressive as he consumes more shots of the hard liquor everyone except for me is drinking.
 He excuses himself.
 I feel uncomfortable, I ask Haji where he is going.
-“To get something to give you a proper greeting,” Haji reveals, chuckling, knowing more than I do.
+“To get something to give you a proper greeting,” Haji reveals, chuckling.

 I ask who the guy is.
-Haji describes as the village idiot, who no matter how long he has been out in the desert, can never find his way, gets lost every time.
+He's described as the village idiot, who no matter how long he has been out in the desert, can never find his way, getting lost every time.

 Moments later the idiot reappears with a loaded shotgun.
 I ease away.
 He points it at the sky and fires three times.
 Then silence.
 No one’s dead, I’m half-surprised.

 He continues his flirtation with Annie.
-Me and Lars both remark to Haji that the idiot should take it down a notch.
-To her credit, Annie’s doing a marvellous job of staying friendly, without giving way.
+Lars and I both remark to Haji that the idiot should take it down a notch.
+To her credit, Annie’s doing a marvelous job of staying friendly, without giving way.
 Eventually it gets too much for me.
-I don’t really want to insult the idiot the gun, I just want Haji to intervene.
-Finally Haji does, in a calm, friendly way.
+I don’t really want to insult the idiot with the gun, I just want Haji to intervene, which he finally does, in a calm, friendly way.

 Almost on cue, in an effort to impress Annie with his “power” he picks up his shotgun and points it at the sky.
 Lars is more okay with this than I am with it, but then again, Lars has been drinking.
 I hide behind whatever cover I could find.
 The Arab men take the idiot’s gun away, and wrap it in its cloth holder.
 We finish dinner in relative peace.